gregkroon/HarnessKustomizePlugin/README.md

 - HarnessKustomizePluginScript-GIT-HTTPS (HTTPS Plugin script for addition to your workflow)
 - HarnessKustomizePluginScript-GIT-SSH (SSH Plugin script for addition to your workflow)

-# GIT SSH and GIT HTTPS pre-requsites

-If using GIT ssh , ssh public key should be available and working on the delegate home user (delegate profiles are good for this)
-If using HTTPS

 # Harness configuration (Delegate)